alshakero/hangman/README.md

 ![N|Solid](https://www.omaralshaker.com/git/netguru/shots/in/retina.jpg)

 ### How many images were used
-None, I did't use any raster images.
+None, I didn't use any raster images.
 Only purely CSSed DIVs with a tiny vector (430bytes) for the sweat on the folk's forehead.

 ### Playing the game
 You can play it [here], on GitHub pages.